 - Spend the money you've saved!

-How do I take 20 % of a price?
+How do I take 20% off a price?

-- Alternatively, divide the original price by 100 and multiply it by 20.
+- Divide the actual price by 100 and multiply it by 20 to calculate the savings.

-- Subtract this new number from the original one.
+- Subtract the savings from the original price.

-- The number you calculated is the discounted value.
+- The number you've just calculated is the discounted value.

 - Enjoy your savings!